milky2028/avhc/README.md

 * ~Orders page displays actual orders (is dummy order now)~
 * ~Fix checkout page since Vuex reintegration.~
 * User permission levels with Firebase Custom Claims.

+   * Wholesale users that can place wholesale orders using wholesale orders if their custom claim specifies as such.

 * Database security rules.
 VERY IMPORTANTTTTTTTTTTTTTT.
 * All desktop styles need to be redone and componentized.
 I don't like them as they are now, and they're not reusable
 * Better user cues and interactions for most things, loaders, etc.